 Dana Hoffman, MOMS Clinician

-Dana Hoffman is a licensed clinical social worker and program manager at the Clifford Beers Clinic.
+Dana Hoffman is a licensed clinical social worker.
 Dana received her Master's in Social Work from the University of Pennsylvania and has over 15 years of clinical experience.
 She specializes in maternal, infant and early-child mental health and brings to the New Haven Mental Health Outreach for MotherS (MOMS) Partnership her passion for working with individuals and families in collaborative, dynamic and community-based environments.
 Having trained as a doula and childbirth educator, Dana believes motherhood presents an opportunity for positive transformation and growth.
 She loves practicing yoga with her daughters, cooking and hearing live music around New Haven.

 Heather B. Howell, Bilingual Social Worker